-Born in Tel-Aviv in 1993, Ori began studying the cello at the age of 6.
-In 2002, he moved to London to continue his studies at the Purcell School, where he received the Leavers’ Award for the most promising graduate.
+Born in Tel-Aviv in 1993, Ori began to play the cello at the age of 6.
+In 2002, together with his family, he moved to London where he continued his studies at the Purcell School of Music.

-Ori has studied with Pal Banda, Miklós Perényi and with Bernard Greenhouse.
-Following that, he completed his Bachelor’s degree at the Bern University of Arts, in the class of Antonio Meneses.
-From September 2014, Ori has been an Artist in Residence at the Queen Elisabeth Music Chapel in Brussels, where he is currently studying with Gary Hoffman.
+He has since studied with Pal Banda, Miklós Perényi and Bernard Greenhouse and completed his degrees at the Bern University of Arts in the class of Antonio Meneses.
+From September 2014, Ori has been an Artist in Residence at the Queen Elisabeth Music Chapel in Brussels, where he is currently under the guidance of Gary Hoffman.

-In January 2015, Ori joined the Busch Trio, one of Britain’s leading piano trios among the new generation.
-Together with his brother Omri on the piano and violinist Mathieu van Bellen, the trio has performed at London’s Wigmore Hall and Kings Place as well as Amsterdam’s Concertgebouw.
-They have collaborated with violist Miguel da Silva and clarinettist Michael Collins, among others.
+In 2015, Ori joined the Busch Trio, one of the leading piano trios among the new generation.
+Together with his brother Omri on the piano and violinist Mathieu van Bellen, the trio has performed at London’s Wigmore Hall, Queen Elizabeth Hall, Bozar in Brussels, as well as Amsterdam’s Concertgebouw.
+They regularly appear live on Radio France, Musiq’3, WDR, NDR and Deutschlandfunk.

-Ori plays on a cello by Giovanni Battista Ceruti 1815 – Cremona, kindly lent to him by a private syndicate of sponsors.
+Ori plays on one of the best-preserved cellos made by Giovanni Battista Ceruti.
+This instrument from 1815 – Cremona, is the last cello made by Ceruti and has been kindly lent to him by a private syndicate of sponsors.